 - If you are an athlete, shower off quickly after a workout or game.
 Use warm water, and bring your own mild soap, since heavy-duty "gym" brands may be too strong.

 - When you finish your bath or shower, pat dry and immediately apply moisturizer.
-An unscented moisturizing lotion is easy to apply and will help to maintain skin moisture.
+An unscented moisturizing lotion is easy to apply and will help maintain skin moisture.

 - Cover exposed skin when you play outdoors.
 If you can't wear protective clothing because of hot weather or game regulations, apply a sunscreen with a moisturizer.
 If you are a swimmer and have problems with dry skin, apply a light layer of petroleum jelly before you enter the pool.
 Shower when you are out of the pool, pat dry, and immediately apply a moisturizer.